Use the Printer Friendly icon (top left) to create a pdf with only the sections you want.

 If you can’t figure something out in 10 minutes, email firstname.lastname@example.org or call the OCTET office at 775-8345.

-- Collaboration: Use collaboration tools (discussion boards, blogs, journals, wiki’s) sparingly, clearly explain their purpose and, as much as possible, mention the postings during your in-class time.
+- Out of class collaboration: Use collaboration tools (discussion boards, blogs, journals, wiki’s) sparingly, clearly explain their purpose and, as much as possible, mention the postings during your in-class time.
 Add due dates when creating these types of assignments.
 Blackboard provides a comprehensive overview of what these tools do, how they can be used, how to assess/grade these interactions and how to set them up.

 - Assignments: Turning in written assignments in Blackboard can be done easily with the Assignment feature.
 Using this tool allows for quick and easy grading using the built in Blackboard markup tool.
 SafeAssign can also be used to assist students in properly citing referenced material in their documents.

-- Assessment: Quizzes and test have many options for creating, deploying and providing feedback.
+- Assessments: Quizzes and test have many options for creating, deploying and providing feedback.
 Blackboard does a good job of explaining the options and best practices.

 Apply due dates to collaboration and quizzes/tests.
 Setting a due date will automatically create a column in the grade center, an event in the Blackboard calendar and notify them when an assignment is due.